jermsam/jdeduplix/ReadMe.md

 # JDeduplix: AI-Powered Smart Deduplication System

 JDeduplix is a cutting-edge deduplication system that leverages artificial intelligence and decentralized technologies to provide intelligent, accurate, and efficient data deduplication across multiple data types.
-Built with Rust for performance and safety, it combines advanced AI models with peer-to-peer networking to create a powerful, flexible, and scalable solution.
+Built with Rust for performance and safety, it combines advanced AI models with peer-to-peer networking and CRDT-based version control to create a powerful, flexible, and scalable solution.

 ## ✨ Highlights